 Although referred to as The Isle of Harris it is actually joined to the Isle of Lewis, but has its own unique distinct sense of culture and “island” feel.
 ‘Harris has a wide range of landscapes, a mixture of spectacular beaches contrasting with rugged mountain terrain...Read more

 The Isle of North Uist is in the centre of the group of Islands in the Outer Hebrides.
 North Uist is a landscape of fresh and salt water lochs bordered on its western side by miles of sandy beaches, and cultivated crofts.
 Very popular with walkers, bird...Read more

-The name of the island means ‘Mountain of the Fords’ and Benbecula is sandwiched between North and South Uist, now all interconnected by stone causeways.
-In days gone by these islands were separate and crossing was made over the mudflats, only at low tide.
-The island has...Read more
+Meaning ‘Mountain of the Fords’ the island of Benbecula is nestled between North and South Uist, now all interconnected by stone causeways.
+In days gone by these islands were separate, with the crossing made over the sands, only at low tide.
+The island has some lovely...Read more

 South Uist is a stunningly beautiful island of crystal clear waters with white powder beaches to the west and heather uplands dominated by Beinn Mhor to the east.
 The famous machair in Uist is home to many rare birds and animals.
 The likes of the Corncrake, Golden Eagles, Red...Read more

 The Isle of Barra recently came first in a ‘Most Beautiful Island’ competition.
 Located south of the Uist Barra is known for its relaxed attitude and its distinctive culture.
 This small island has beautiful white sand beaches and several fresh...Read more